 Anyhow, this is the first post I wrote after all the drama of my bees swarming and my neighbour’s freaking out so bad that I had to move my bees to the country.

 I checked on my hives at their new home in the country today and I love it.
 I even captured a swarm and had a great time.

 I normally avoid posting photos of myself, but my face is obscured in this one and I sort of look like a biker with a handlebar moustache, a fat head and no neck.
 That doesn’t look anything like me, so it’s perfect.

 That’s about half the swarm I’m holding.
 It was big.
 It was thick.
-And the bees were so calm, we were able to cut the branch off the tree, not exactly in a delicate manner, and they didn’t budge from their cluster.
+And the bees were so calm, I was able to cut the branch off the tree, not exactly in a delicate manner, and they didn’t budge from their cluster.
 It was a text book swarm cluster.

-We cut off the branches the bees were clinging to (I had to use a pocket knife to whittle off the branches), and placed them inside a hive box with three frames of empty drawn comb and some honey.
-We put the top on and left them alone for about 20 minutes.
-Then we moved them to a new hive that included a feeder and reduced the entrance.
-The last we saw of them, the bees were covering four or five frames in the new hive and they were scenting as if to say, “The queen is inside and the place looks great.
+There’s a queen deep in the centre of the ball somewhere.
+I cut off the branches the bees were clinging to (I had to use a pocket knife to whittle off the branches), and placed them inside a hive box with three frames of empty drawn comb and some honey.
+I put the top on and left them alone for about 20 minutes.
+Then I moved them to a new hive that included a feeder and reduced the entrance.
+The last I saw of them (the swarmed bees), the bees were covering four or five frames in the new hive and they were scenting as if to say, “The queen is inside and the place looks great.
 Let’s set up camp and stay for a while.”
 I’ll check on them tomorrow to make sure that’s what they were thinking.